 The procedure for stopping the topology server depends on the platform on which the topology server is running.
 For Windows, you can stop the topology server by selecting an icon or entering a line-mode command.
 For AIX, you can stop the topology server only with a line-mode command.
 The following sections describe the steps for stopping the topology server on each type of platform.
-For Linux for zSeries, you can stop the topology server one of two ways: with a line-mode command or by clicking the X in an Xwindow if the server was started with tserver start.
+For Linux for zSeries, you can stop the topology server one of two ways: with a line-mode command or by clicking the X in an X Window System window if the server was started with tserver start.

-Attention: Do not stop the topology server by clicking the X in the top-right corner of the window unless the topology server is running on the Linux for zSeries platform and was started with tserver start.
+Attention: Do not stop the topology server by clicking the X unless the topology server is running on the Linux for zSeries platform and was started with tserver start.